• Skip to primary navigation

 As always I recommend making this baked vegetables recipe exactly as written, however we'll discuss the ingredients and possible substituions!

-overhead view of the ingredients in this Oven Roasted Vegetables Recipe
+overhead view of the labeled ingredients in this Oven Roasted Vegetables Recipe

 • Vegetables (broccoli & bell peppers).
 Substitute your favorite veggies.
 Recommendations include: zucchini, carrots, butternut squash, etc. Just be sure to use a total of 6 cups of vegetables.